compound

 - (intransitive, finance) To increase in value with interest, where the interest is earned on both the principal sum and prior earned interest.

-- (transitive) To worsen a situation.
+- (transitive, see usage notes) To worsen a situation.

 - (horse racing, intransitive) Of a horse: to fail to maintain speed.

-- 1855, The Sporting Review (volume 34, page 240)
+- 1855, The Sporting Review, volume 34, page 240:

 - At the hill, the Warrior must have been at least ten lengths in front of Wild Dayrell; but he compounded about 200 yards on the T. Y. C. side of the Red House.